 According to the Herpetological Journal, tortoises have a powerful sense of smell and can smell predators as far as 26 feet away.
 This means they can pick up even the faintest smell and retreat into their shells out of fear, even if their predator is out of sight.

 While pet tortoises meet few threats in their daily lives, they’re easily frightened by loud noises, such as the bang of a metal door.
-They are afraid of other pets, especially dogs, and can sometimes be spooked off by overly playful or loud children.
+They fear other pets, especially dogs, and can sometimes be spooked off by overly playful or loud children.

 Depending on the tort’s personality, the voices of unfamiliar people may also trigger a full retraction.